molomono/rl_agents/README.md

 Goals for in the future if i have time:
 - Implement multi-agent optimization techniques
-- Pass RL algorithms themselves as a hyper-parameter in an attempt to perform AutoRL.
-- Implement CEM and Particle Swarm Optimization as alternate optimization algorithms.
+- Implement CMA-ES as an alternate optimization method